OfficeDev/open-xml-docs/docs/how-to-move-a-slide-to-a-new-position-in-a-presentation.md

     ' Identify the position of the target slide after which to move the source slide.
     If to = 0 Then
         targetSlide = Nothing
-    End If
-    If From < to Then
+    ElseIf From < to Then
         targetSlide = TryCast(slideIdList.ChildElements(to), SlideId)
     Else
         targetSlide = TryCast(slideIdList.ChildElements(to - 1), SlideId)